Food Challenge 101: Learning Module

 Where can I park for the Food Challenge?

-For families participating in the Food Challenge, parking is available at the Wood Center behind the hospital at 3401 Civic Center Blvd., Philadelphia, PA, 19104.
+For families participating in the Food Challenge, parking is available at the Buerger Center at 3500 Civic Center Blvd., Philadelphia, PA, 19104.
 Get directions.

 Please allow 15-20 minutes to park and find the registration desk.

 Are there bathrooms on the Food Challenge unit?

 Yes, there are two bathroom on the unit.

 Where can parents get coffee near the unit?